saasquatch/strayer-alumni-theme/README.md

-Dollar Credit Theme
+Default Theme
 ===================

-A generic Dollar Credit Theme for Referral SaaSquatch.
+A generic Theme for Referral SaaSquatch.

 Setup
 -----